MERCHANT TERMS AND CONDITIONS

 - Mutual Representations and Warranties.
 Each Party represents and warrants that: (i) it is duly organized, validly existing and in good standing under the laws and regulations of its jurisdiction of incorporation or organization, as applicable; (ii) the execution and delivery by such Party of this Agreement and the performance of its obligations hereunder have been duly authorized by all necessary corporate action on the part of such Party, and this Agreement has been duly executed and delivered by such Party and constitutes a legal, valid and binding obligation of such Party enforceable against it in accordance with its terms; (iii) it is and will be in compliance with all applicable laws, including without limitation, all applicable data security and privacy laws; (iv) it has and will maintain all licenses, consents, authorizations, permits, approvals and certificates required by applicable law to perform such Party’s obligations hereunder; and (v) the execution and delivery of this Agreement by such Party does not violate, conflict with, require consent under or result in any breach of the provisions of any agreement to which it is a party or by which it is bound.

 - Merchant Representations and Warranties.
-Merchant represents, warrants and agrees that: (i) each Order submitted to Provider represents a bona fide sale and delivery of goods or rendition of services to a Customer in the ordinary course of its business and that the information contained therein is true, correct and complete; (ii) each such Order will be for a specific amount payable in United States dollars in accordance with the terms of the Order and that the amount set forth therein will fully satisfy the amount due to Merchant pursuant to such Order, which Order shall not be changed without (1) Provider’s written approval or (2) Customer’s provision of an alternative payment method for any difference in charges incurred by such a change; (iii) each Order, the information set forth therein, and the goods or services subject to such Order are owned solely by Merchant, and Merchant has the sole legal rights to sell, assign, transfer, allocate and set over the same to Provider; (iv) to Merchant’s knowledge, Merchant is authorized to disclose to Provider all Customer Data and Orders and the information set forth therein that is submitted to Provider pursuant to this Agreement; (v) to Merchant’s knowledge, all Customer Data, Orders and the information set forth therein was obtained or collected by Merchant in compliance with all applicable laws; (vi) any taxes or fees relating to the approved Orders, other than taxes associated with Provider’s income, are solely Merchant’s responsibility; (vii) the Merchandise will be new and not used, remanufactured, reconditioned or refurbished, unless otherwise agreed and understood in advance by the Customer, and will comply with all specifications contained in such Approved Purchase Order; (viii) the Merchandise is genuine and is not counterfeit, adulterated, misbranded, falsely labeled or advertised or falsely invoiced within the meaning of any applicable local, state or federal laws or regulations, and is properly labeled as required by applicable law, including without limitation under the Federal Trade Commission Trade Practice Rules, the Fair Labor Standards Act, the Federal Food, Drug and Cosmetics Act and similar local, state or federal laws, rules or regulations; (ix) the Merchandise shall be delivered in good and undamaged condition and shall, when delivered, be merchantable and fit and safe for the purposes for which the same are intended to be used, including but not limited to consumer use; (x) all weights, measures, sizes, legends or descriptions printed, stamped, attached or otherwise indicated with regard to the Merchandise are true and correct, and conform and comply with all laws, rules, regulations, ordinances, codes and/or standards of federal, state and local governments relating to said Merchandise; (xi) there is no other impediment or restriction, legal or otherwise, that limits, prohibits or prevents Merchant from selling and delivering the item(s) listed on Order to Customer or limits, prohibits or prevents Customer from using or reselling the Merchandise to its Customers; and (xii) if a services contract in which Merchant is selling services to Customer, such services shall be timely and properly provided in a manner, and shall consist of a quality, that is commensurate with the respective industry in which merchant operates, and shall not be misbranded, falsely labeled or advertised or falsely invoiced within the meaning of any applicable local, state or federal laws or regulations.
+Merchant represents, warrants and agrees that: (i) each Order submitted to Provider represents a bona fide sale and delivery of goods or rendition of services to a Customer in the ordinary course of its business and that the information contained therein is true, correct and complete; (ii) each such Order will be for a specific amount payable in United States dollars in accordance with the terms of the Order and that the amount set forth therein will fully satisfy the amount due to Merchant pursuant to such Order, which Order shall not be changed without (1) Provider’s written approval or (2) Customer’s provision of an alternative payment method for any difference in charges incurred by such a change; (iii) each Order, the information set forth therein, and the goods or services subject to such Order are owned solely by Merchant, and Merchant has the sole legal rights to sell, assign, transfer, allocate and set over the same to Provider; (iv) Merchant is authorized to disclose to Provider all Customer Data and Orders and the information set forth therein that is submitted to Provider pursuant to this Agreement; (v) all Customer Data, Orders and the information set forth therein was obtained or collected by Merchant in compliance with all applicable laws; (vi) any taxes or fees relating to the approved Orders, other than taxes associated with Provider’s income, are solely Merchant’s responsibility; (vii) the Merchandise will be new and not used, remanufactured, reconditioned or refurbished, unless otherwise agreed and understood in advance by the Customer, and will comply with all specifications contained in such Approved Purchase Order; (viii) the Merchandise is genuine and is not counterfeit, adulterated, misbranded, falsely labeled or advertised or falsely invoiced within the meaning of any applicable local, state or federal laws or regulations, and is properly labeled as required by applicable law, including without limitation under the Federal Trade Commission Trade Practice Rules, the Fair Labor Standards Act, the Federal Food, Drug and Cosmetics Act and similar local, state or federal laws, rules or regulations; (ix) the Merchandise shall be delivered in good and undamaged condition and shall, when delivered, be merchantable and fit and safe for the purposes for which the same are intended to be used, including but not limited to consumer use; (x) all weights, measures, sizes, legends or descriptions printed, stamped, attached or otherwise indicated with regard to the Merchandise are true and correct, and conform and comply with all laws, rules, regulations, ordinances, codes and/or standards of federal, state and local governments relating to said Merchandise; (xi) there is no other impediment or restriction, legal or otherwise, that limits, prohibits or prevents Merchant from selling and delivering the item(s) listed on Order to Customer or limits, prohibits or prevents Customer from using or reselling the Merchandise to its Customers; and (xii) if a services contract in which Merchant is selling services to Customer, such services shall be timely and properly provided in a manner, and shall consist of a quality, that is commensurate with the respective industry in which merchant operates, and shall not be misbranded, falsely labeled or advertised or falsely invoiced within the meaning of any applicable local, state or federal laws or regulations.
 Upon request by the Provider, Merchant agrees to provide proof that such services were provided to Customer.

 - Certain Prohibited Acts.
 Neither Merchant nor any of its officers, directors, employees, contractors, agents or other representatives shall make any representations, warranties, guarantees, indemnities, similar claims or other commitments relating to or on behalf of Provider or the Financing Services.